-The Jurisdiction will procure paper products, and printing and writing paper, consistent with the requirements.
+The Jurisdiction will procure paper products, and printing and writing paper, consistent with the Requirements.

-Task # Description Target Completion Date Task 24 The Jurisdiction will research and identify vendors with paper products meeting the requirements of sections 22150-22154 of the California Public Contract Code and ensure paper products and printing and writing paper are eligible to be labeled with an unqualified recyclable label as defined in Code of Federal Regulations (CFR) Section 260.12.
-7/1/2022 (Task completion to be verified) Task 25 The Jurisdiction will procure paper products, and printing and writing paper meeting the Requirements.
-7/1/2022 (Task completion to be verified)
+Task # Description Target Completion Date TASK 39 The Jurisdiction's Purchasing Department will research and identify vendors with paper products meeting the requirements of sections 22150-22154 of the Public Contract Code and ensure paper products and printing and writing paper is eligible to be labeled with an unqualified recyclable label as defined in Code of Federal Regulations (CFR) Section 260.12.
+6/1/2022 (Task completion to be verified) TASK 40 The Jurisdiction will require all businesses from whom the Jurisdiction purchases paper products and printing and writing paper to certify in writing: The minimum percentage, if not the exact percentage, of postconsumer material in the paper products and printing and writing paper offered or sold to the Jurisdiction.
+6/1/2022 (Task completion to be verified)

-Task 26 The Jurisdiction will require all businesses from whom the Jurisdiction purchases paper products and printing and writing paper to certify in writing: The minimum percentage, if not the exact percentage, of postconsumer material in the paper products and printing and writing paper offered or sold to the Jurisdiction.
-The Jurisdiction may waive the certification requirement if the percentage of postconsumer material in the paper, or both can be verified by a product label, catalog, invoice, or a manufacturer or vendor Internet website.
+The Jurisdiction may waive the certification requirement if the percentage of postconsumer material in the paper products, printing and writing paper, or both can be verified by a product label, catalog, invoice, or a manufacturer or vendor Internet website.
 That the paper products and printing and writing paper offered or sold to the Jurisdiction is eligible to be labeled with an unqualified recyclable label as defined in 16 CFR Section 260.12.
-7/1/2022 (Task completion to be verified) ------------ -- ---
+TASK 41 The Jurisdiction's Purchasing Department will procure paper products, and printing and writing paper meeting the Requirements.
+9/30/2023